thomas-k-cameron/my-mbo-analysis-book/src/extra-research/result.md

 This is more of a fun brain teaser than a research project.

 So, the Russian commedians pranked J Powell.
-It turns out that he is planning for 2 rate hikes which is what market is pricing in.
+It turns out that he is planning for 2 rate hikes and he mentioned that it matches with what the market is pricing in.

 Let's see if you can make money out of this.